HE-BCI record 2022/23 - General guidance on Table 2: Business and community services

 Project: CAD refresher

-Do not return as pre-registration training is education not an ‘enhanced contribution'.
+Do not return as pre-registration training is education not CPD.

-Return in Table 2 Sub-head 3c CPD for other non-commercial organisations as this is education rather than facilities.
+Return in Table 2 sub-head 3c CPD for other non-commercial organisations.

 Client: Mr A. N. Other

 Project: Time management module of accredited MBA course.
 The student is undertaking the module at the request of their employer whose organisation is an SME.

 Return in Table 2 sub-head 3a (CPD for SMEs).
 Individuals following a course at the wish of their employer, or as a sole trader, should be not be included under 3d but in sub-heads a-c in their employers category (SME in the case of sole traders).